 The Isles were also betting that there's no way that something like what actually ended up happening would happen.
 I'm not going to spend too much time on this because it's been discussed to death, but look at how ugly the first few years of the chart are.
 (Try not to think too long about how line 2 of the chart is pretty much what happened in reality, missing only the buyout discount.)
 Was injury trouble so unlikely that the team should've risked getting stuck on those unhappy years of the chart, paying a guy who can't play anymore?
 Were Rick's skills worth $16.8 million/year if he could only play for 4 years?
 Was it so impossible that a young goalie would emerge and take the job away?
 Or that his talent just wasn't what they had thought?

 Even if you accept all the premises underlying the deal, there's no justification for the 15 year term.
 The team could've accomplished the same things they were after by going less crazy.
-Rick, coming off his 05-06 season, would've have jumped at an offer 10 years each at $4.5 million.
+Rick, coming off his 05-06 season, would've jumped at an offer 10 years each at $4.5 million.
 Or, hell, at 8 years each at $3.5 million, something similar to the contract Hamonic just signed.
-Looking at the chart, if they expected 10 years of productivity from Rick, they could've offered him $6 million/year, which his performance wouldn't have come close to justifying to that point...but it would STILL represent $750k in SAVINGS compared to what his actual contract would've paid out for 10 productive years.
+Looking at the chart, if they expected 10 years of productivity from Rick, they could've offered him $6 million/year, which his performance wouldn't have come close to justifying to that point...but it would STILL represent $750k in SAVINGS, every year, compared to what his actual contract would've paid out for 10 productive years.